-Each day, businesses globally compete for their portion of market share.
+ach day, businesses globally compete for their portion of market share.
 As more companies enter the online space, the arena only becomes more and more competitive.
-Today, 50% of small businesses have a website.
+At the time of writing, 50% of small businesses have a website.
 Given that there are more than 2 million small businesses in Australia alone, the logical next question is: how can your company stand out in such a crowded arena?

 4 Indications it's Time to Rethink Your Digital Marketing Strategy

 Behind every successful business is a bulletproof strategy.
 To remain successful, companies must create, implement, and manage their strategy on an ongoing basis because the online world is dynamic and unreliable.